denten-books/plain-text/main.md

 nature, of which they have no other idea than that it is something mechanical [^@dole_philosophy_1906].

-Neither camp can claim a base in material contexts of media production (or in cognitive phenomenology).
-Nothing in the long series of trans-coding and trans-mediation gives us reason to ground analog or digital representation as somehow more or less essential to the human experience.
-Representation is fluid throughout and mixed with discrete meaning-carrying entities, down to the level of underlying cognitive structure.
-Instead, rapid phase shifts between discrete and continuous representation seem to be in themselves constituent of the device.
+Neither camp can ground their claims in the material contexts of media production (or in cognitive phenomenology).
+Nothing in the operation of the Pollak-Virag telegraph gives us reason to posit either analog or digital representation as somehow more or less essential to the human experience.
+Instead, in reconstructing the long chain of trans-coding and trans-mediation we observe a hybrid system at once fluid and mixed with discrete meaning-carrying entities, down to the level of underlying cognitive structure (of human perception).
+Rapid phase shifts between discrete and continuous representation in themselves constitute the instrumental purpose of the device.

-It is tempting to think of the telegraph as a digital [*sic*] device, created to convert analog [*sic*] input into electric signal.
+It is tempting to think of the telegraph as a digital [*sic*] apparatus, created to convert analog [*sic*] input into electric signal.
 Much technical literature on the subject makes that simplification.[^ln1-tele] The mechanics of the Pollak-Virag telegraph paint a more complicated picture--one that involves multiple shifts and transformations.
 On some level, language, already